M-Rodani1/basegasfeesML/PITCH_PRESENTATION.md

 └──────────────────┴──────────────────┘
 ```

 Historical pattern analysis.
-We analyzed thousands of Base transactions to find the cheapest and most expensive hours.
+We analysed thousands of Base transactions to find the cheapest and most expensive hours.
 Users can plan ahead.

 **3. ML-Powered Predictions**
 ```